Professor Gary Macfarlane

 The Epidemiology Group has also put on shorter courses at external locations including Warsaw and Bucharest and also runs courses focussed on specific clinical disciplines such as "Essentials in Epidemiology for Reproductive Health".

-UK healthcare services for people with fibromyalgia: results from two web-based national surveys (The PACFiND study).BMC Health Services ResearchContributions to Journals: Articles
+UK healthcare services for people with fibromyalgia: results from two web-based national surveys (the PACFiND study)BMC Health Services Research, vol. 22, no. 1, pp. 989Contributions to Journals: Articles

-Remotely delivered cognitive behavioural and personalised exercise interventions for fatigue severity and impact in inflammatory rheumatic diseases: a multi-centre randomised controlled parallel open-label group trial (LIFT)The Lancet RheumatologyContributions to Journals: Articles
+Remotely delivered cognitive behavioural and personalised exercise interventions for fatigue severity and impact in inflammatory rheumatic diseases: a multi-centre randomised controlled parallel open-label group trial (LIFT)The Lancet Rheumatology, vol. 4, no. 8, pp. e534-e545Contributions to Journals: Articles